tenzap/exif-thumbnail-adder/README.md

 - Conservative default options (backup pictures, skip corrupt files)
 - Install app on internal storage or external storage
 - Default EXIF library: [Exiv2](https://www.exiv2.org).
-- Alternative libraries: Android-Exif-Extended (built-in), libexif (built-in), pixymeta-android (needs manual compilation from sources).
+- Alternative libraries: Android-Exif-Extended, libexif, pixymeta-android.
 See known facts on project page to learn more on benefits and drawbacks of each library.
 - Settings:
     - Rotate the thumbnail
     - Replace existing thumbnail